MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 The W3C Web Content Accessibility Guidelines (WCAG) 2.1 provide specific color contrast requirements with **one exception:** logos, incidental or decorative text and graphics, and disabled controls do not need to meet color contrast requirements.

-- **Regular text and images of text** (including images of text) must have a contrast ratio of at least 4.5:1 between text and its background.
+- **Regular text and images of text** must have a contrast ratio of at least 4.5:1 between text and its background.
 - **Large text and images of text** must have a contrast ratio of at least 3:1 between the text color and background color.
-- **Meaningful graphics**, user interface components and their various states, and focus indicators must have a contrast ratio of at least 3:1 with the background color.
+- **Meaningful graphics** (Non-Text Contrast), user interface components and their various states, and focus indicators must have a contrast ratio of at least 3:1 with the background color.

 **Attention!:** The combination of Minnesota green (#78BE21) and white **will not be accessible at any point size or non-text contrast**.